kdmcguire/kieran-mcguire/content/posts/cyberpunk-2077-review.md

 draft = false
 +++

 This game suffers from sub-par open-world AI (i.e. crowds and traffic), performance issues, and many, many bugs.
-The bugs I experienced were mostly minor, like random things colliding badly, or stuff that's glitched into other stuff, but I did once have a quest become un-finishable until I went back and did something different.
-Other people have obviously experienced worse bugs.
+The bugs I experienced were mostly minor, like things colliding badly, or multiple conversations running at the same time, but I did once have a quest become un-finishable until I went back and did something different.
+Other people have obviously experienced worse.
 BUT.

 If you can get past that, there is a brilliant, evocative, thrilling, disturbing, raucous, emotional story here, with compelling characters on one hell of a journey.
 I did not expect to feel so sad at finishing this game, and I got a happy ending, but I know I'll never 'finish' it for the first time again.